gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 In the [agilitycms-gatsby-starter](https://github.com/agility/agilitycms-gatsby-starter) site, the Name of the Page Template is used to find a corresponding React component that matches the same name.
 If a match is found, that component is dynamically imported and rendered.

-For example, if a Page Template has a reference name of MainTemplate in the CMS, then while the page is being rendered by the gatsby-source-agilitycms plugin, it will look for ./src/components/agility-pageTemplates/MainTemplate.jsx in the ./src/components/agility-pageTemplates directory.
+For example, if a Page Template has a reference name of MainTemplate in the CMS, then while the page is being rendered by the `gatsby-source-agilitycms` plugin, it will look for `src/components/agility-pageTemplates/MainTemplate.jsx` in the `src/components/agility-pageTemplates` directory.

 ```jsx:title=src/components/agility-pageTemplates/MainTemplate.jsx
 import React from "react"